aubreymoore/crb-damage-detector-colab/README.md

 # Quick Start - Using Example Data Stored in This Repository

-## Scan images referered to by a list of URLS
+## Scan images referred to by a list of URLS

 This is the most efficient way of using crb-damage-detector.